Tally-ho: Fox-hunting

-RAF
+Dog Sports

+In lure coursing AKC events, a cry of "tallyho!" signals the beginning of the chase.
+After hearing the "T" in "tallyho," a handler is permitted to release the dog.

+Royal Air Force

 It was used by RAF fighter pilots in the Second World War to tell their controller they were about to engage enemy aircraft.

 It was also used to announce to the squadron leader (or other person of command in the flight) the spotting of an enemy aircraft.

 Royal Navy

 The British T-class submarine HMS Tally-Ho was named after the hunting cry.
 It is the only vessel to bear the name.
 It was launched in 1942 and scrapped in 1967.

 NASA

 "Tally-ho" is also used by NASA astronauts in audio transmissions to signify sightings of other spacecraft, space stations, and unidentified objects.